martasieniawskalaska/testers-portfolio/README.md

 📖About me
 My name is Marta Sieniawska-Łaska.
+I am currently a student studying software testing.
+From my previous job, I have a lot of experience in direct sales of fintech products and contact with customers.
+I am trying to develop my accuracy and attention to detail in my studies.
+So far, I have learned the basics of manual testing well, and am familiar with software development methodologies.
+I test web and mobile applications as a freelancer within the TestIO community, which is part of the <epam> group.

-🛠️ Tools
+🛠️ Tools i can use in my testing work:
-Redmine, Trello, Jira - Issue tracking and project management tool for developers MySQL
+Jira, Confluence, Xray - issue tracking and project management tool for developers Postman - restAPI testing (my certification: https://badgr.com/public/assertions/IFmqSxOLTraoyo3hhFgqWA) Test Rail, Test Link
-Postman
-TestLink
-Selenium
 Git
-👩‍💻 Tech skills
+Replit (basics)
+Browserstack
+SLACK

+🛠️ Main Skills:
 Creating test case
 Creating scenarios
 Reporting bugs